-Mary Jane Kornacki, MS, interviews Izabela Nowosielski, MD, CPE, FHM, MBA, Chief Medical Officer for the Greater Hudson Valley Medical Group, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews Izabela Nowosielski, MD, CPE, FHM, MBA, Chief Medical Officer for the Greater Hudson Valley Medical Group, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: I’m at the IHI National Forum on Quality Improvement in Health Care and I’m sitting down with Dr. Izabela Nowosielski, who is CMO of Greater Hudson Valley Health System Medical Group and also the Director of Hospital Medicine.
 Dr. Nowosielski, can you think of a leadership story, an example that you would like to share, something about your leadership journey?

 Izabela Nowosielski: When I first heard about speaking on this subject I thought to myself: let me take it back to what happened with my own personal story, going back to the first job as a hospitalist and the types of projects that I was involved with.
 I was naturally progressing from being just a physician to being more of a leader.
 This progress felt natural to me.
 The first lesson I learned in leadership was, there were innate abilities and skill sets that I had that were percolating with time.
 I was finding myself in places where it felt natural for me to apply my skills.